shuveb/loti/tutorial/sq_poll.rst

     Result of the operation: 35
     Contents read from file:
     What is this life if, full of care,
     We have no time to stand and stare.%                                                                    ➜

 Verifying polling by the kernel
 -------------------------------
 You do call :c:func:`io_uring_submit`, though.
 We saw in previous examples that this caused an :c:func:`io_uring_enter` system call to be issued.
 Not in this case where you've set up the ``IORING_SETUP_SQPOLL`` flag, though. ``liburing`` completely hides this from you while keeping a constant interface to your programs.
 But, can we verify this?
 Yes, we can via the ``bpftrace`` program that uses eBPF to let us peek into the system.
-Here, we will use tracepoints in the kernel that ``io_uring`` has setup to prove that when we set ``IORING_SETUP_SQPOLL`` and submit I/O requests, in spite of us calling the :c:func:`io_uring_submit` function, our program never make the :c:func:`io_uring_enter` system call.
+Here, we will use tracepoints in the kernel that ``io_uring`` has setup to prove that when we set ``IORING_SETUP_SQPOLL`` and submit I/O requests, in spite of us calling the :c:func:`io_uring_submit` function, our program never makes the :c:func:`io_uring_enter` system call.
 Like discussed previously, for high throughput programs, the idea is to avoid system calls as much as we can.

-In the below program, we attach to ``io_uring``'s ``io_uring_submit_sqe`` tracepoint.
+In the program below, we attach to ``io_uring``'s ``io_uring_submit_sqe`` tracepoint.
 This tracepoint is triggered whenever an SQE is submitted to the kernel.
 Each time this tracepoint is triggered, we use ``bpftrace`` to print the name of the command and its PID.
 First, let's run the ``bpftrace`` command on one terminal while running the :ref:`fixed_buffers` example in another.
 Here is a sample output from my machine.
 You can see that ``fixed_buffers`` is the one submitting the SQE.

 ::